Zooplankton species composition in Kongsfjorden

 The Kongsfjorden pelagic ecosystem is influenced by both Atlantic and Arctic waters.
-The relative amount of the Atlantic Calanus finmarchicus and the Arctic Calanus glacialis varies from year to year.
-Calanus finmarchicus has been the dominant species the last decade, due to increased inflow of Atlantic water and hence increased temperature.
-Changes in zooplankton community will cascade to higher trophic levels, and might change the character of the pelagic ecosystem.
-Therefore, the composition of zooplankton community in Kongsfjorden might function as a climate indicator on a local scale.
+The relative amount of the Atlantic Calanus finmarchicus and the Arctic Calanus glacialis varies yearly.
+Calanus finmarchicus has been the dominant species for the last decade, due to increased inflow of Atlantic water and increased temperature.
+Changes in the zooplankton community will cascade to higher trophic levels, and might change the character of the pelagic ecosystem.
+Therefore, the composition of the zooplankton community in Kongsfjorden might function as a climate indicator on a local scale.

 What is being monitored?